awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 grant all on table qa_tickit.sales to group qa_users;
 ```

-The following sequence of commands shows how access to a schema does not grant privileges on a table in the schema\.
+The following sequence of commands shows how access to a schema doesn't grant privileges on a table in the schema\.

 ```
 create user schema_user in group qa_users password 'Abcd1234';